KeithKrenek/resume-optimization/assistant-instructions/resume-reviser.md

 ❌ "Proven track record of delivering innovative solutions..."
 ❌ "Seeking to leverage my expertise in..."

-**Natural Patterns:**
-✅ "I build production AI systems that solve actual business problems.
-Most recently, I reduced a manufacturing analysis workflow from weeks to hours using ML - now the team runs it weekly instead of quarterly.
-I'm looking for ML engineering roles where I can do more of this: take complex problems and ship working solutions."

-✅ "For the past 5 years I've built tools that scientists actually use.
-My latest project automated a process that previously took researchers 8 hours down to 30 minutes.
-I'm interested in [Company] because you're working on problems where that kind of impact matters."

 **The test:** If it could appear on anyone else's resume, delete it and start over.

 ### Technical Expertise: Context as Voice